hashintel/hash/deploy/terraform/README.md

 **Building `kratos`** (same as the migration container, with a secret passed in):

-For Kratos, it's required to provide some build-time args to ensure a secure instance running in production mode (and configuring an API secret `$SECRET` which sould match the `kratos_api_key` tfvar).
+For Kratos, it's required to provide some build-time args to ensure a secure instance running in production mode (and configuring an API secret `$SECRET` which should match the `kratos_api_key` tfvar).

 ```sh
 DOCKER_BUILDKIT=1 docker build ./packages/hash/external-services/kratos --build-arg ENV=prod --build-arg API_SECRET=$SECRET -t 000000000000.dkr.ecr.us-east-1.amazonaws.com/h-hash-prod-usea1-kratosecr:latest